Skip to main content

 Community

-The African American Cultural Center (AACC) promotes awareness of and appreciation for African American and other African descent experiences through activities and events that enhance academic excellence and strengthen cultural competence for the campus and surrounding communities.
-The AACC stays actively engaged in the academic life of NC State with programs, resources and services that facilitate the cultural, intellectual and social growth of the entire university community.
+The African American Cultural Center (AACC) supports awareness of and appreciation for various diasporic practices through activities and events intended to enhance academic excellence and cultural curiosity for the campus and surrounding communities.
+The AACC stays actively engaged in the academic life of NC State with programs, resources and services that facilitate the creative, intellectual, and social growth of the entire university community.

-The Department of Multicultural Student Affairs (MSA) researches, designs and implements unique programs that promote the pursuit of academic success, retention and graduation of students, with an emphasis on African American, Native American, and Hispanic students.
+The Department of Multicultural Student Affairs (MSA) researches, designs and implements unique programs that encourage the pursuit of academic success, retention, and graduation by welcoming students of all cultures, backgrounds, and experiences.

-The NC State Women’s Center is a catalyst and resource that advances gender fairness and social justice through education, advocacy, and leadership for the campus community.
-The Women’s Center facilitates efforts to ensure opportunity and increase awareness by providing and supporting programs, services, and research opportunities that focus on gender-related issues.
+The NC State Women’s Center is a catalyst and resource that advances gender fairness and social justice through education, support, and leadership for the campus community.
+The Women’s Center facilitates efforts to ensure opportunity and increase awareness by providing and highlighting programs, services, and research opportunities focusing on gender-related issues.

 Counseling